Welcome to The Restaurant Boiler Room Episode 20. I’m your host, Rick Ormsby, Managing Director at Unbridled Capital.

 E. Unbridled Has Historic Closing Percentage

 Effects on M&A: At Unbridled, our huge closure rate can be attributed to quietly doing the right thing, over and over.
 We honestly assess a client’s business.
 We treat our clients like family.
-We seek the very best outcomes for them – with integrity, responsiveness, critical-thinking, and excellence.
+We seek the very best outcomes for them – with integrity, responsiveness, critical thinking, and excellence.
 In my humble opinion, we have the best-in-class blend of salesmanship and analytical expertise.
 I often say that we have strong Midwestern roots – we aren’t necessarily flashy, but we are hard-working, honest, and care deeply for our clients.
-I have worked very hard to set-up the company this way so that our clients get a world-class M&A experience.
-A special thanks to Derek Ball, Tony Petrunin, Tyler Carter, Charles Scholtz, and Rene Newsome for helping Unbridled’s clients reach their goals!
+I have worked very hard to set up the company this way so that our clients get a world-class M&A experience.
+A special thanks to Derek Ball and the entire Unbridled Capital team for helping our clients reach their goals!

 Thanks so much for entering the Boiler Room today.
 You can find our podcasts on iTunes, Google Play, Stitcher, TuneIn, and Spotify.
-If you like these podcasts, please listen, rate and review!
+If you like these podcasts, please listen, rate, and review them!
 I also encourage you to visit our website at www.unbridledcapital.com for the best franchise M&A and financial resources in the industry.
 Our website includes podcasts, videos, white papers, and a list of our M&A transactions.